robinsonb5-PRs/icepi-zero/JOURNAL.md

 Holy, that blew up.
 Seems like people were interested in the project :D

-After that, I've found out that Hackaday had a tip line, so I sent my project in :) https://hackaday.com/submit-a-tip/ and a few days later, guess what I saw on the front page:
+After that, I've found out that Hackaday had a tip line, so I sent my project in :) (https://hackaday.com/submit-a-tip/) and a few days later, guess what I saw on the front page:

 https://hackaday.com/2025/05/29/icepi-zero-a-pi-zero-for-fpga/

-OH MY GOD!
-Being on there was my dream!
+OMG!
+Being on Hackaday was my dream!
 I was shaking with exitement.

 In the few days that followed, one of my friends sent me this picture:

 ![Hackernews vial](https://hc-cdn.hel1.your-objectstorage.com/s/v3/ffae74210ece3561581ac6f613e279b7f69803f8_image.png)

 Oh wow!
 I went to Hackernews front page too!
-(Yea IK it's my account, I posted it :P)
+(Yea IK it's my account, I posted it, but didn't know it'll also get onto the front page :P)

 I also had to make my certifications compleate, so I've submitted my project to OSHWA, and they gove me an open source hardware certification!